airhaohan/airhaohan/README.md

 ### 😁 A slow walker and a persistent learner.

-### 🎯 Currently studying in Log Compression and Auto Logging.
+### 🎯 Currently studying in ML System and AI Infra.

 ### 💓 Thanks for loving me !